Venumadhav07/Integration-Techniques-in-Python/README.md

 **Author**

-Venu Madhav Shetty
+Venu Madhav Shetty,
-Numerical Analysis & Python Integration Enthusiast University of Rostock-Germany
+Numerical Analysis & Python Integration Enthusiast, University of Rostock-Germany

-Acknowledgements:
+**Acknowledgements**

 This project was built for academic enrichment and to demonstrate how computational techniques can bridge the gap between theory and implementation.